Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external links:

-Casualties - The memorial for seamen in Stavern says 2 men died while trying to get the boats on the water, namely Radio Operator Olav Johnsen Aga and Boatswain Sigurd Bernhard Svendsen.
-However, this appears to be incorrect.
+Stavern Memorial commemorations - The memorial for seamen in Stavern says 2 men died while trying to get the boats on the water.
+Radio Operator Olav Johnsen Aga and Boatswain Sigurd Bernhard Svendsen are commemorated.
 According to the book "Våre falne", which lists Norwegian WW II casualties, Olav J. Aga died in an accident on board on June 17-1941 and is buried in Brooklyn.
+From Page 1 of the archive documents, we learn that Beth was indeed in New York on that date.
+The Stavern Memorial also has a listing of the Norwegians who died on Korshamn.

 U-162 | Jürgen Wattenberg